Eibon la Furies

-Eibon la Furies are an English black metal band inspired by Victorian themes, especially the occult side of Victorian society.
-Their sound has always been experimental – with an early leaning towards industrial but this has become more progressive since a full live band has developed.
+Eibon la Furies are an English black metal band inspired by Victorian themes, especially the occult side of society.
+Their sound is experimental, with an early industrial leaning that became more progressive when a full live band was developed.

-The band was started by Lord Eibon Blackwood with his love for 'Victoriana Occult' and experimental black metal, and quickly released their first CD in 2006 – Something Wicked This Way Comes followed by Yours Truly...
+The experimental black metal band was started by Lord Eibon Blackwood.
+They released their first CD in 2006, Something Wicked This Way Comes, followed by Yours Truly...
 From Hell in 2007.
-These first two CDs were completed with the help of Lady Titania Blackwood on vocals and Spectral Symphony on keyboards.
+These two CDs featured singer Lady Titania Blackwood and Spectral Symphony on keyboards.

-In 2008 a live band was put together featuring The Furious Host on bass guitar and Battalion on drums and percussion with the addition of 'live' flag bearers Cara and Leah.
+In 2008, a live band was assembled, consisting of The Furious Host on bass and Battalion on drums and percussion, with live performers Cara and Leah.